E. W. Pugin

-Edward Welby Pugin (11 March 1834 – 5 June 1875) was an English architect, the eldest son of architect Augustus Welby Northmore Pugin and Louisa Barton and part of the Pugin & Pugin family of church architects.
-His father was an architect and designer of Neo-Gothic architecture, and after his death in 1852 Edward took up his successful practice.
+Edward Welby Pugin (11 March 1834 – 5 June 1875) was an English architect, the eldest son of architect Augustus Welby Northmore Pugin and Louisa Barton.
+His father was an architect in the Gothic Revival style, and after his early death in 1852 Edward continued his practice.
 At the time of his own early death in 1875, Pugin had designed and completed more than one hundred Catholic churches.
+His brothers Cuthbert and Peter continued the practice as Pugin & Pugin.

+Career

-He was influenced by the neo-Gothic of Viollet-le-Duc, in which expansive spatial planning was combined with great detail.
+From c.1856 he developed a style independent of his father's, in which expansive spatial planning was combined with great detail.
 He designed churches and cathedrals primarily in the British Isles.
-However, commissions for his exemplary work were also received from countries throughout Western Europe, Scandinavia and as far away as North America.
+However, commissions for his work were also received from countries throughout Western Europe, Scandinavia, and North America.

+As his business grew, Pugin formed partnerships which turned out to be short-lived: with James Murray in Liverpool (1857 to 1860), with George Ashlin in Dublin (1860 to 1869), and with Joseph Hansom (1862 to 1863).
+He was bankrupted in 1873 by the failure of a business he was involved in, the Granville Hotel and spa at Ramsgate, Kent.

+Pugin was admitted as a fellow of the Royal Institute of British Architects in 1862.

+Personal life

+Pugin was unmarried.
+He died on 5 June 1875 as a result of "overwork and injudicious use of chloral hydrate".